-Jeremy's research interests centre on social and material approaches to nineteenth-century music history, especially Richard Wagner, and ideas of critique and modernity.
-He also specialises in music historiography, music and Marxist thought, and further interactions between music and philosophy, as well as the history of musical aesthetics.
-His doctoral thesis represented the first critical study of Wagner’s relationship with Paris from 1830s to the 'Paris' Tannhäuser in 1861, using translation in multiple senses as a lens to focus Wagner's activities while reflecting on broader ideas of politics, identity and modernity.
-This study is forthcoming as a book by Boydell & Brewer in 2019, titled Richard Wagner in Paris: Translation, Identity, Modernity.
+Jeremy's research centres on social and material approaches to nineteenth-century music history, especially Richard Wagner, and ideas of critique and modernity.
+He also specialises in music historiography, interactions between music and philosophy, and the history of musical aesthetics.
+His doctoral thesis represented the first critical study of Wagner’s relationship with Paris from 1830s to the 'Paris' Tannhäuser in 1861, using translation in multiple senses as a lens to focus Wagner's activities.
+This study was published as a book by Boydell & Brewer in 2019, titled Richard Wagner in Paris: Translation, Identity, Modernity.
 Adorno's Essay on Wagner and Walter Benjamin's unfinished project on nineteenth-century Paris (the so-called "Passagenwerk") provided a twin point of departure for Richard Wagner in Paris, and Jeremy is interested in exploring the further possibilities of Benjamin's method of cultural analysis for an understanding of musical production.